MacCrimmon (piping family): Donald Ban

 During the Jacobite Rising in 1745 the chief of Clan MacLeod supported the Hanoverians against the Jacobites.
-As MacLeod's piper, Donald Ban MacCrimmon (Dòmnhall/Dòmnhull Bàn MacCruimein – bàn meaning fairhaired cf Duncan Ban MacIntyre) took an active part in the conflicts against the Jacobite forces.
-Donald Ban was captured on 23 December 1745, following the Hanoverian defeat at the Battle of Inverurie (1745).
+As MacLeod's piper, Donald Ban MacCrimmon (Dòmnhall/Dòmnhull Bàn MacCruimein – bàn meaning fairhaired) took an active part in the conflicts against the Jacobite forces.
+Donald Ban's brother Malcolm was captured on 23 December 1745, following the Hanoverian defeat at the Battle of Inverurie.
 During his captivity, the pipers in the Jacobite army went on strike, refusing to play while the "King of Pipers" was held captive.
 According to popular tradition, Donald Ban wrote his well-known lament, Cha till, cha till, cha till, MacCruimein (meaning literally "MacCrimmon will not, will not, will not return." it has been variously titled "No more, no more, no more, MacCrimmon", "MacCrimmon shall never return", "MacCrimmon's Lament" among others) with an intimation of his fate.

 Donald Ban was eventually killed during the so-called "Rout of Moy" when on 18 February 1746, with the Jacobites marching on Inverness, Lord Loudoun led 1,500 men in an attempt to capture Charles Edward Stuart.
 When the Government troops advanced upon Moy in the dark they encountered a watch made up of only a handful of Mackintoshes.
 In the encounter a single shot was fired and Donald Ban was instantly killed.
-With the death of their piper, panic quickly spread and Loudoun's forces fled in the "Rout of Moy".
+With the death of their piper, panic quickly spread and Loudoun's forces fled in the Rout of Moy.
 According to John William O'Sullivan's narrative, "McCloud had his Piper killed just by his side, & was very much laughed at when he came back".